 If you are a practitioner and you would like to recommend a referral to the Children’s Views service to a child and their family, you can download the information sheet below which explains the service.

 Parents and carers cannot make a direct referral but can ask for their child to be referred to the Children’s Views service.
-Parents and carers can use the letter template below to send their request to their child’s school or local authority.

 The Children’s Views service can work with a child aged 12 -15 to help them share their views during formal processes about their education including: